AdebayoDare/Logistic-company-shipped-orders-analysis-using-Microsoft-Power-BI-/README.md

 ## Disclaimer
-The data provided in the accompanying Excel file is for illustrative and educational purposes only.
+The data provided in this project is for illustrative and educational purposes only.
 It is important to note that this data is entirely hypothetical and does not represent actual or real-world information.